PaigePerill/MDEF/docs/term1/02-Atlas of Weak Signals.md

     - toc
 ---

-# Atlas of Weak Signals
+# October 10th to 14th: Atlas of Weak Signals

+"A weak signal is an indicator of a potentially emerging issue, that may become significant in the future" Mikko Dufva.

 ^^Assignment: "Choose your weak signals and arrange them on a board, attaching relevant reference projects, questions and  interventions"^^